prashantsahu994/CRICKET-CHALLENGE-SPLINTERS/README.md

 1.Past data is collected from cricbuzz source site.

-2.The main column to make conclusion was average and strike rate.
+2.The main column to make conclusion was hisghest average and strike rate.

 3.The clusters formed are basis on these two variable behaviour.

+#### for highest taking bowler has been taken on the basis of lowest average and SR of the overall match.

 CONCLUSION FOR ODI SERIES